Radlad-io/experiments-lunar-lander-game/README.md

 ## Development

-Make sure to install the Vercel CLI and run the project with 'vercel dev' inorder for the API route to work in the development enviorment.
+Make sure to install the Vercel CLI and run the project with 'vercel dev' inorder for the API route to work in the development environment.